Financial support

 Youth Allowance

-You may be eligible for Youth Allowance if you’re aged between 16–24 years and are either studying full-time, looking for work, unable to work, or in a full-time apprenticeship.
+You may be eligible for Youth Allowance if you’re aged between 16–24 years and are either studying full-time or in a full-time apprenticeship.
+This also covers you if you are 16-21 years and seeking work or temporarily unable to work.

 Austudy